 Born on March 6, 1806, at Coxhoe Hall, Durham, England, Elizabeth Barrett Browning was an English poet of the Romantic Movement.
 The oldest of twelve children, Elizabeth was the first in her family born in England in over two hundred years.
-For centuries, the Barrett family, who were part Creole, had lived in Jamaica, where they owned sugar plantations and relied on slave labor.
+For centuries, the Barrett family, who were part Creole, had lived in Jamaica, where they owned sugar plantations and relied on the forced labor of enslaved individuals.
 Elizabeth's father, Edward Barrett Moulton Barrett, chose to raise his family in England, while his fortune grew in Jamaica.
 Educated at home, Elizabeth apparently had read passages from Paradise Lost and a number of Shakespearean plays, among other great works, before the age of ten.
 By her twelfth year, she had written her first "epic" poem, which consisted of four books of rhyming couplets.
 Two years later, Elizabeth developed a lung ailment that plagued her for the rest of her life.
 Doctors began treating her with morphine, which she would take until her death.
 While saddling a pony when she was fifteen, Elizabeth also suffered a spinal injury.
 Despite her ailments, her education continued to flourish.
 Throughout her teenage years, Elizabeth taught herself Hebrew so that she could read the Old Testament; her interests later turned to Greek studies.
 Accompanying her appetite for the classics was a passionate enthusiasm for her Christian faith.
 She became active in the Bible and Missionary Societies of her church.

 In 1826, Elizabeth anonymously published her collection An Essay on Mind and Other Poems.
 Two years later, her mother passed away.
 The slow abolition of slavery in England and mismanagement of the plantations depleted the Barretts's income, and in 1832, Elizabeth's father sold his rural estate at a public auction.
 He moved his family to a coastal town and rented cottages for the next three years, before settling permanently in London.
 While living on the sea coast, Elizabeth published her translation of Prometheus Bound (1833), by the Greek dramatist Aeschylus.